 Formaldehyde is a chemical commonly used to preserve dead human bodies - a process known as embalming.
 It is also known to cause cancer, so people working with formaldehyde must wear full body protection and make sure there is good airflow to avoid inhaling the dangerous fumes.

 Breathing in formaldehyde isn’t something you want to do for fun.
-It can irritate your eyes, nose, and throat, but the real danger is what it does to your lungs.
+It can irritate your eyes, nose and throat, but the real danger is what it does to your lungs.
 Instead of staying airy and light, too much formaldehyde can flood your lungs with fluid.
-In serious cases, it can be so hard to breathe that it feels like you are drowning.
+In serious cases, it can be so hard to breathe that it feels like you are suffocating.

 2-chlorophenol is a strong chemical that can kill insects.
 It's also used in hospitals to stop the spread of bacteria and infections.
-When you breathe it in, your body quickly feels its effects.
-First, your nose, eyes, and throat will feel sore and really itchy.
+When you breathe it in, your body quickly experiences its effects.
+First, your nose, eyes and throat will feel sore and extremely itchy.
 It can also give you a bad stomach ache and make you feel weak.
-In serious cases, it can make your muscles spasm, causing you to shake without control.
+In serious cases, it can make your muscles spasm, causing you to shake uncontrollably.

 Acrolein was once used as a chemical weapon in World War I to make poisonous tear gas.
 It is also known to cause permanent lung damage.
 Today, it’s a restricted chemical that can only be used as an herbicide to kill algae and weeds that grow underwater.